mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in Financial Economics at [UCL](https://www.ucl.ac.uk).
-My research interests lie at the intersection of macroeconomics and finance.
+I am a Ph.D. candidate in Financial Economics at [UCL](https://www.ucl.ac.uk).
+My current research focuses on understanding the role of risk premium in shaping wealth inequality and the channels through which it affects the distribution of wealth.

-Before joining UCL, I was an Economic Analyst at the Economic Research Area of the [Central Bank of Chile](https://portalbiblioteca.bcentral.cl/en/web/banco-central/) conducting research on monetary and macroprudential policy.
+Before joining UCL, I was an Economic Analyst at the Economic Research Area of the [Central Bank of Chile](https://portalbiblioteca.bcentral.cl/en/web/banco-central/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.